beitaz/AudioToText/README.md

 ## Why did you make this?
 One of my family relatives is an interviewer, and he asked me for a way to convert a brute audio file into a text file.
 While this isn't perfect, it made his job much easier.

+This project also was a learning opportunity for me, as I had never used Google Cloud.